AlexsJones/UIPopUpView/README.md

 Simply put this was for my own use but I thought other people might find it useful.

+This lets you add a long press pop up window on any view with a decent size.

 Essentially you can inherit the `UIPopUpViewController` and add items for them to display.

 Please see the example project.